raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 [hh]: https://en.wikipedia.org/wiki/Hilbert%27s_paradox_of_the_Grand_Hotel

 The proposition is that the Grand Hotel has a countably infinite number of rooms, each of which is denoted by a natural number.
-The hotel's night clerk has the problem of coming up with an algorithm for assigning an infinite number of guests to the countably infinite number of rooms.
+The hotel's Night Clerk has the problem of coming up with an algorithm for assigning an infinite number of guests to the countably infinite number of rooms.

 ### gödel and irreducible fractions